lqxyz/input4MIPs/README.md

 # input4MIPs
-Process the input dataset for AMIP experiments (see https://pcmdi.llnl.gov/mips/amip/SST.html for details)
+Process the input dataset for AMIP experiments (see https://pcmdi.llnl.gov/mips/amip/SST.html for details).

 ### Download the dataset
 Download the input4MIPs dataset via [`wget-input4MIPs.sh`](https://github.com/lqxyz/input4MIPs/blob/main/wget-input4MIPs.sh) script, and use `-h` option for help.
 For example, you can use your openID and password of [ESGF@DOE/LLNL](https://esgf-node.llnl.gov/projects/esgf-llnl/) to download.